b-biswas/MADNESS-legacy/README.md

-# FlowDeblender
+# MADNESS

-building proof-of-concept architecture to estimate isolated galaxy priors for deblending.
+Maximum A posteriori with Deep NEural networks for Source Separation